hannahilea/hannahilea.github.io/blog/clapping-music-2/src.md

 AABBABABABABABABA [...]
 ```

-[^caption]: This opens up a whole awesome can of worms re: realtime audio visualization, but that's for another time!

-BACK TO OUR MISSION.
-To recreate the performance of the original post with this new refactoring, we call
+*Back to the mission.* To recreate the dual-board performance of the original post with this new refactoring, we can do
 ```julia
 clap_a = () -> write_to_sink(sink_dots, rand(0x00:0x7F, 28))
 clap_b = () -> write_to_sink(sink_digits, rand(0x00:0x7F, 2))